Fractional CFO vs Interim CFO: Key Differences & When to Hire

 “It is very easy to interview very well and then the person who shows up is not who you interviewed,” Scott says.
 “That’s very critical in the CFO role because if you get a bad CFO or somebody that can talk the lingo but not deliver the activity, you can get yourself in a lot of trouble real fast.”

-Interim-to-full-time transitions often happen after a company’s been recently acquired.
+Interim-to-full-time transitions often happen after a company has been recently acquired.
 What began as a one- or two-quarter stint can easily transition to a permanent role if the person has integrated well, especially with the CEO.

 Stopgap